MicrosoftDocs/azure-databases-docs/articles/postgresql/flexible-server/reference-pg-azure-storage.md

 ## azure_storage.account_user_add

-Function that allows granting a PostgreSQL user or role access to a storage account through the functions provided by the `azure_storage` extension.
+Function that allows granting a PostgreSQL user or role access to a storage account through the functions provided by the `pg_azure_storage` extension.

 > [!NOTE]
 > The execution of this function only succeeds if the storage account, whose name is being passed as the first argument, was already created using [account_add](#azure_storageaccount_add), and if the user or role, whose name is passed as the second argument, already exists.